 2. Stay with your group, and make sure those behind can stay with you.

-Be aware of the riders behind you, they should be close (see above).
+Be aware of the riders behind you, they should be close (see point 1 above).
 Ease-up if the rider behind you is struggling.
 When riding up slight climbs, aim for consistent effort not consistent speed.

 It’s expected that the group will split on long climbs, so stop and regroup at the top (or shortly after).